hashicorp/terraform-provider-azurerm/website/docs/r/cognitive_account.html.markdown

 * `endpoint` - The endpoint used to connect to the Cognitive Service Account.

+* `key1` - A key that can be used when connecting to the Cognitive Service Account.

+* `key2` - The second key that can be used as an alternative to key1 when connecting to the Cognitive Service Account.

 ## Import

 Cognitive Service Accounts can be imported using the `resource id`, e.g.